ZilverBlade/Shard3D_Engine/assets/_engine/readme.txt

-Do not touch these files, as these are crutial to the engine.
+Do not touch these files, as these are critical to the engine.

 Modifying these files may cause unexpected behaviour.